Cisco-Talos/mutiny-fuzzer/readme.md

 Then, Mutiny can be run with this .fuzzer file to generate traffic against a target host, mutating whichever packets the user would like.

-Mutiny uses [Radamsa](https://github.com/aoh/radamsa) to perform mutations.
+Mutiny uses [https://gitlab.com/akihe/radamsa.git](https://gitlab.com/akihe/radamsa.git) to perform mutations.
+Please use `git submodule init` to download the newest version of radamsa.

 Written by James Spadaro (jaspadar@cisco.com) and Lilith Wyatt (liwyatt@cisco.com)